-There are also circumstances where a lead change could affect the outcome of the hand by putting you in a better position to either euchre the other team or to make your point.
+There are circumstances where a lead change could affect the outcome of the hand by putting you in a better position either to euchre the other team or to make your point.
 As there are too many variables to offer specific recommendations, we will proceed by presenting a couple of examples.

 The hand gets underway with North leading the ace of clubs.
 Everyone follows suit and the ace is good.
 The N/S opponents have the first trick.

 Next, North leads the ace of diamonds.
 East follows suit and South, instead of throwing off, trumps his partner's ace with the ace of hearts.
-The maker has now lost the 2 first tricks.
+The maker has now lost the two first tricks.
 I'm sure many of you are questioning the wisdom of trumping in here, but the player doing the trumping was an excellent player and had a plan.
 Now the N/S opponents had a second trick.

 The maker(W), knew there were still three trump unaccounted.
 He was worried that overtrumping the ace with the right may allow South to control the balance of the hand.
 He was not too concerned about being euchred as he still held three trump.
 He throws off the king of clubs.

 South knows that leading a suit the second time back through the maker is perhaps one of the most powerful plays in euchre.
 So they lead back the jack of clubs.
 This lead allows their in partner(N) to over trump, making good use of the left.
 The maker's team was euchred before they ever took a trick.

 Now let's see what happens if South didn't use their trump.
 After all, No one wants to trump their partner's ace.
 The maker(W) would have trumped in with the queen, They then lead the right, now no matter how it was played, their team would made their point.

 Join our world wide community of euchre enthusiasts.
 We have a new area where you can get to know each other, ask questions, post event listings and more.